The Daily Post is published Monday-Saturday in Palo Alto, California.

 Only some of the stories the Post prints are available on this website.
 To get all of the day’s local news, pick up a copy of the Post at more than 1,000 locations in the cities listed above.

-The Post was started in 2008 by Dave Price and Jim Pavelich.
+History: The Daily Post was started in May 27, 2008, by Dave Price and Jim Pavelich.

 In 2008, readers and advertisers convinced Price and Pavelich that Palo Alto and surrounding communities needed a newspaper like the one they used to publish.
 As fate would have it, when they began to look for a place to open an office, the Daily News had just moved out of its downtown home at 324 High St., abandoning Palo Alto.
 So the Post grabbed that space and began printing a few weeks later.

-By 2011, the Post was the No. 1 newspaper in the mid-Peninsula, leading in page counts, advertising inches and circulation.
+By 2011, the Post was the No. 1 newspaper in Palo Alto and the greater mid-Peninsula area, leading in page counts, advertising inches and circulation.